-As we mentioned, we believe that our results about classes of the form $\Csp(D)$ where $D$ is a finite digraphs are of independent interest.
+As we mentioned in the introduction, we believe that our results about classes of the form $\Csp(D)$ for finite digraphs $D$ are of independent interest.
 As demonstrated in Example~\ref{expl:combine}, these classes do not always have a first-order 0-1 law.
 However, our proofs show that their asymptotic behaviour is composed linearly from finitely many $\omega$-categorical first-order theories in a sense that we introduce now.

-A class ${\mathcal C}$ of finite digraphs has a \emph{finite linear combination of 0-1 laws} if there exists $k \in {\mathbb N}$ and classes $\mathcal{D}_1,\ldots,\mathcal{D}_k$ with first-order $0-1$ laws and $\lambda_1, \ldots, \lambda_k\in [0,1]$ such that $\sum_i \lambda_i=1$ and for all first-order $\tau$-sentences $\phi$
+A class ${\mathcal C}$ of finite digraphs has a \emph{finite linear combination of 0-1 laws} if there exists $k \in {\mathbb N}$ and classes $\mathcal{D}_1,\ldots,\mathcal{D}_k$ with first-order 0-1 laws and $\lambda_1, \ldots, \lambda_k\in [0,1]$ such that $\sum_i \lambda_i=1$ and for all first-order $\tau$-sentences $\phi$

-The following result can be shown by adapting the proof of Theorem~\ref{thm:main} to the setting where we allow double edges, and by performing the arguments in Section~\ref{sect:uncol} for the densest subgraphs.
+The following result can be shown by adapting the proof of Theorem~\ref{thm:main} to the setting where we allow double edges, and by performing our arguments for the densest subgraphs.
 The main argument is that we are able to define a similar notion of density, where double edges are counted twice, and use it in the same way.
 It is to be noted that a double edge has higher density that any orientation of $K_\ell$.
 The results stating that $\Csp(D)$ concentrates on its densest parts remains true and so we obtain the following.

 \begin{theorem} For every finite digraph $D$, the class $\Csp(D)$ has a finite linear combination of 0-1 laws. \end{theorem}